amit6264/Java-springboot-project/README.md

-# CI/CD Pipeline Configuration Guide
+# CI/CD Pipeline Configuration Guide way

 This GitHub Actions workflow automates the build and deployment process for the datastore application.
 This document explains how to configure all required secrets and environment variables.